maudrod/prosjektoppgave/README.md

 Account = ie-imf
 Email: your ntnu email

-When done, Ctrl+C, then write `:wq!:` and hit enter.
+When done, Ctrl+C, then write `:wq!` and hit enter.

 `chmod u+x job.slurm`
 `sbatch job.slurm`

 # Making changes to the repository

+First make sure you're up to date with the current repository:

+`git pull`

 Once you've made a change, use the command